 Each VAT return requires you to report your total output tax (VAT you charged to customers), total input tax (VAT you paid on business expenses), and the net amount payable to or receivable from the FTA.

-The entire process is handled through the FTA e-Services portal.
+The entire process is handled through the FTA's EmaraTax portal.
 You log in, fill in the return, review the calculations, and submit.
 Payment is made electronically through the portal's e-Dirham gateway or via bank transfer using the FTA's designated GIBAN.
+For full details on filing, the UAE Government's VAT return filing guide walks through the process.

 What Happens If You Do Not Register

-Backdated VAT liability: This is the more expensive part.
+The flat penalty is only the beginning.
 The FTA will register you retroactively from the date you should have registered.
 You will owe 5% VAT on all taxable supplies you made during the unregistered period, even if you never collected VAT from your customers.
 You effectively pay the VAT out of your own pocket.

 The FTA actively monitors businesses through data matching with other government entities, banks, and customs records.
 The idea that you can fly under the radar by not registering is increasingly unrealistic.